andyboeh/medion-hm-sec-sc/README.md

 Currently, the basics are working.
 A short button press initializes pairing or, if already paired, enables config mode.
-Reading the magnet and sending the status is working.
-There is no feedback on the device, see TODO.
+Reading the magnet and sending the status is working - if it's sent successfully, it blinks once, in case of error, it blinks three times.

 ## TODO

-  - Power Management
+  - Improve/measure power management
   - Battery reporting
-  - LED feedback on activities
+  - Better LED feedback on activities
   - AES
   - Configuration settings
   - Periodic battery reporting